Urinary Tract Infection

 What is a Urinary Tract Infection (UTI)?

-Infections of the urethra (urethritis), bladder (cystitis) and kidneys (pyelonephritis) are all considered urinary tract infections.
-In most cases, infection is caused by bacteria (E.Coli) from the gastro-intestinal tract being introduced into the lower urinary tract, where they then multiply and may cause considerable discomfort.
-Urinary tract infections of the bladder are very common.
-Generally, considered to be uncomplicated in otherwise nonpregnant women.
+Infections of the urethra, bladder and kidneys are all considered urinary tract infections.
+Most UTI infections are caused by bacteria (E.coli) from the anal area being spread to the lower urinary tract, where they multiply and cause considerable discomfort.
+Urinary tract infections of the bladder are very common in women and usually not serious.

-Most people with bladder tract infections experience one or more of the following:
+Most bladder infections/UTI cause one or more of the following symptoms:

 - Frequent urination, but passing only a small amount of urine each time

-- The “urge” to urinate, but no urine is passed
+- The “urge” to urinate, but little or no urine is passed

 - Not much force to the urinary stream